Civil Service Jobs Privacy Notice

 Information Commissioner's Office

 Any complaint to the Information Commissioner is without prejudice to your right to seek redress through the courts.

-Cabinet Office is the data controller for your account details, and for any applications you have not yet submitted.
+Cabinet Office is the data controller for your account details, user research materials, and for any applications you have not yet submitted.

 Cabinet Office and the department you apply to are joint data controllers for your personal data within your submitted applications.

 You can contact Civil Service Jobs by email: firstname.lastname@example.org

 The contact details for Cabinet Officeís Data Protection Officer (DPO) are:

 If this privacy notice changes in any way, we will place an updated version on this page.
 Regularly reviewing this page ensures you are always aware of what information we collect, how we use it, and under what circumstances we will share it with other parties.